| Title: | Robust Trimmed Clustering |

 ade3: the aedeagus width from the side in microns

-species, which species is being examined - Concinna
+species, which species is being examined - Concinna, Heptapotamica, Heikertingeri

 A. A. Lubischew (1962), On the Use of Discriminant Functions in Taxonomy, Biometrics, 184 pp.455–477.